wp-plugins/accessible-helper/readme.txt

 3. Upload the `quail` directory to `/wp-content/plugins/accessible_helper/`
 3. Go to the Plugins page and enable the plugin

+== Screenshots ==
+1. The accessibility overview widget while editing a post or page
+2. When the user hovers over an image before errors, they see a popup of what the problem is.
+This also links to a page with the same information.

 == Frequently Asked Questions ==

 = How are the guidelines created? =